goauthentik/authentik/website/docs/installation/docker-compose.md

 It is also recommended to configure global email credentials.
 These are used by authentik to notify you about alerts and configuration issues.
 They can also be used by [Email stages](../flow/stages/email/) to send verification/recovery emails.

-Append this block to your `.env` file
+To configure email credentials, append this block to your `.env` file

 ```shell
 # SMTP Host Emails are sent to